top of page

 Cognitive and Physical Load

 The level of cognitive and physical activity on a given day can influence how symptoms appear.
-Mental tasks such as reading, focusing at work, or multitasking can increase mental fatigue, while physical strain or posture changes can stress the balance and coordination systems.
-Some days, activity levels are well tolerated, resulting in milder symptoms, while other days, even small exertions can lead to heightened discomfort.
+Mental tasks such as reading, focusing at work, or multitasking can increase mental fatigue.
+Physical strain or changes in posture can stress our balance and coordination systems.
+Some days, activity levels are well tolerated, resulting in milder symptoms.
+Other days, even small exertions can lead to heightened discomfort.
 This variation often explains why symptom intensity can feel different from one day to the next.

 Sleep and Daily Recovery Cycles